Mandarin Immersion (Part 11)

 Mandarin Immersion (Part 17)

-May 31, 2023 Mandarin Immersion (Part 17) By Simon J. Lau I made it to Dali, located in Yunnan province.
+I made it to Dali, located in Yunnan province.
 Yunnan, a landlocked province in southwest China, borders Vietnam, Laos, and Myanmar.
 Due to its strategic location, it’s one of the most ethnically diverse provinces in China.
 It’s historically significant as it served as the capital of the Dali Kingdom, which encompassed present-day Yunnan as well as parts of Laos and Myanmar.
-After the kingdom was overthrown, its people, primarily the […]
+After the kingdom was overthrown, its people, primarily the Bai people, were ruled by the Mongol-led Yuan dynasty, followed by the Ming dynasty.

 Continue Reading